Second Phase Offensive: Aftermath

-On 28 November 1950, shortly after the onset of the Chinese Second Phase Offensive, General MacArthur cabled the U.S. government in Washington that, "We face an entirely new war."
+On 28 November 1950, shortly after the onset of the Chinese Second Phase Offensive, MacArthur cabled the U.S. government in Washington that, "We face an entirely new war."
 The reversal of fortunes in the Korea War was a shock to the military and political leaders of the United States.
 The U.S. contemplated that it might have to withdraw its military forces from Korea.
 Immediately given up was the idea that the two Koreas could be united into a single pro-U.S./UN country.
 The successful evacuation of UN forces by Christmas from Chosin bolstered U.S. confidence, but in a directive to MacArthur on 29 December 1950, the Joint Chiefs of Staff in Washington, instructed MacArthur to "resist aggression" but added that "Korea is not the place to fight a major war."
 MacArthur was told "to defend...inflicting such damage to hostile forces in Korea as is possible, subject to the primary consideration of the safety of your troops."

 The Chinese were pleased with the outcome of their Second Phase Offensive, having regained nearly all of North Korea from UN forces.
 However, the Chinese victory created the opinion among Chinese leaders that "we can defeat American armed forces."
 As a consequence of this confidence, the Chinese soon launched offensives into South Korea that would be turned back by the UN.
 By early 1951, the Korean War had turned into a stalemate and China had given up carrying out large-scale offensives.